 The lodge has 20 traditional tukuls, all en-suite.
 The restaurant serves Ethiopian dishes and a few international dishes, and the bar has a selection of local drinks.
 Bathing in the hot springs near the resort is said to be therapeutic, and to have such powers as stimulation of the immune system, curing skin problems, lowering blood pressure, relieving muscle pain, reducing stress, promoting sleep and anti-aging, to name but a few.

 Awash National Park is in one of the most geologically active regions of the world, where volcanoes and shifting rifts between plates have been occurring for about 40 million years.
 Activities include trekking, camping, game drives, camel riding, boat rides, fishing, bird watching, and visiting the local Afar villages.
 The highlights of the park are the 400 species of birds found here, and lesser-known animal species such as Soemmerring’s gazelle, lesser kudu, beisa oryx, Anubis baboon and cheetah.
 Sister lodge, Awash Falls Lodge, is perched on an escarpment overlooking the gorge, on the other side of the national park.

-To request availability / quotation, add Doho Lodge, Awash National Park, to your list.
+To find out more, or request a quotation, add Doho Lodge, Awash National Park, to your list of favourites.

 Awash National Park was formed by extreme volcanic activity: underground movement from around 40 million years ago thrust hot springs, craters and gorges from the earth’s crust and formed the striking landscape that can be seen today.
 This rich and varied park was gazetted in 1966.
 Fantale Mountain, a strato-volcano with ...